weiping-bj/Data-Transfer-Cost-on-AWS/Compute/Lambda/Lambda-EN.md

 However, through personal testing, Lambda functions may incur data transfer costs across AZs when accessing resources within the VPC.

-Assuming that when configuring the Lambda function to access the VPC, you choose subnets located in multiple AZs, the data transfer traffic as shown in the following diagram is possible:
+Assuming that when configuring the Lambda function to access the VPC, you choose subnets located in multiple AZs, the data transfer traffic as shown in the following figure is possible:

 ![Lambda to VPC](png/02.01-Function-VPC-allAZ.png)